 THOMAS, Edward.
 31.12.1813 — Kensington (London) 10.2.1886.
 British Civil Servant and Indologist in India.
-Son of Honoratus Leigh Th., a surgeon, and his wife, née Cruikshank.
+Son of Honoratus Leigh Thomas, a Welsh surgeon, and his wife, née Cruikshank.
 Educated at Haileybury.
 In 1832 joined the Bengal Civil Service as a writer.
 Worked as judge in Delhi, soon Superintending Judge of Saugor and Nerbudda Territory.
 He was often ill and on leave in England.
 In 1852 he refused the Foreign Secretaryship offered to him.
 Retired in 1857, in England concentrated on his studies.
+Fellow of Royal Society 1871.
 C.I.E.
 1884.

 Thomas continued Prinsep’s work studying Indo-Greek, Indo-Scythian and Iranian numismatics, Indian metrology and epigraphy, also Sasanian and Islamic history and numismatics.
 Especially with articles he was said to be too rapid to publish and had often to correct himself in the too bold theories put forth in them.
 He is said to have had “quick temper, intolerant of opposition”.